kubernetes-sigs/sig-multicluster-site/site-src/implementations/index.md

 ## Implementations

-In this section you will find specific links to blog posts, documentation and other Multicluster API references for specific implementations.
+In this section you will find specific links to blog posts, documentation and other MCS API references for specific implementations.

 ### Google Kubernetes Engine

 [Google Kubernetes Engine (GKE)][gke] is a managed Kubernetes platform offered by Google Cloud.
-GKE's implementation of the Multicluster API is through the [GKE Multi Cluster Service][gke-mcs].
+GKE's implementation of the MCS API is through the [GKE Multi Cluster Service][gke-mcs].

 [gke]:https://cloud.google.com/kubernetes-engine
 [gke-mcs]:https://cloud.google.com/kubernetes-engine/docs/concepts/multi-cluster-services